manap01/detections_man_woman/README.md

-# Object Detection with YOLOv8 and Voice AI
+# Object Detection with YOLOv8

 This project implements a real-time object detection system using YOLOv8 with optional voice feedback.
 It can process camera feeds, save detection results, and provide audio notifications of detected objects.